elkmire/TNC-Module/README.md

 - Minimum: 130.99 bits (limited by passphrase)
 - Maximum practical: 512 bits (limited by PBKDF2-SHA-512)
 - Theoretical maximum: ~800 bits (with 64-character inputs)

+## TNC Module Credential Generator

+The GEN button provides secure random credential generation that meets the TNC module's requirements while ensuring high entropy:

+## Passphrase Generation
+- Creates a 30-character string (~178 bits of entropy)
+- Uses a mix of:
+  - Uppercase letters (A-Z)
+  - Lowercase letters (a-z)
+  - Numbers (0-9)
+- Guarantees at least one character from each required type
+- Final string is randomly shuffled to prevent patterns

+## Key Generation
+- Creates a 64-character string (~384 bits of entropy)
+- Uses a mix of:
+  - Uppercase letters (A-Z)
+  - Lowercase letters (a-z)
+  - Numbers (0-9)
+  - Special characters (!@#$%^&*()_+-=[]{}|;:,.<>?)
+- Guarantees at least one character from each required type
+- Final string is randomly shuffled to prevent patterns

+## Security Features
+- Uses the Web Crypto API's `crypto.getRandomValues()` for cryptographically secure random number generation
+- Combined entropy exceeds 512 bits (passphrase + key = ~562 bits)
+- Meets all TNC module validation requirements for both fields
+- Automatically triggers input validation after generation

+The generated credentials can be immediately used for encryption/decryption or saved to a credential file.

 ### Security Features